palant/palant.info/content/articles/the-karma-connection-in-chrome-web-store/index.md

 {{< img src="review.png" width="631" alt="Screenshot of a five-star review by Rona Shilop with a generic-looking avatar of woman with a cup of coffee.
 The review text says: Thanks for making this amazing free extension.
 There is a reply by Karma Support saying: We’re so happy to hear how much you enjoy shopping with Karma." />}}

 I contacted Karma Shopping Ltd. via their public relations address about their relationship to these extensions and the Shilop person but didn’t hear back so far.

+**Update** (2024-10-30): An extension developer told me that Karma Shopping contacted them on multiple independent occasions about selling their Chrome extension, each time by C-level executives of the company, from official `karmanow.com` email addresses.
+The first outreach was in September 2023: “as part of our growth strategy we are looking into new additional extensions to our portfolio.”
+The offer was “$0.2 - $1+ per weekly active user depending on the vertical/niche.”

 ## What does Karma Shopping want with the data?